infermedica/vue-symptom-checker-example/README.md

 We created it to provide you with an insight on how to work with the Infermedica API, and how to implement such an appliaction on your own.
 Provided application resembles a primary care interview with a doctor and provides you with information about most likely conditions.

+This example is a tutorial and is not intended to be a production-ready solution.

+For more inspiration, best practices and examples, please go to [Infermedica API documentation](https://developer.infermedica.com/docs/introduction).

+## Applications based on Infermedica API

+Infermedica API enables you to develop a triage and prediagnosis application that resembles a basic interview with a doctor and provides you with information on the most probable symptoms and conditions.

+It uses Artificial Intelligence API provided by [Infermedica](https://infermedica.com) as an engine for symptom analysis.

-The most recent Infermedica API documentation is always available on our [developer portal](https://developer.infermedica.com/docs/introduction).
+The most recent Infermedica API documentation is always available on our [Developer Portal](https://developer.infermedica.com/).

-Do not hesitate to contact us if you need any further [help](mailto:contact@infermedica.com).
+Do not hesitate to [contact us](mailto:support@infermedica.com) if you need assistance.

+***Are you interested in this solution but lacking the developers' team who could ensure the highest quality of implementation process?
+Check out [Symptom Checker](https://infermedica.com/product/symptom-checker) developed by Infermedica and see how we can support you in its implementation.
+[Contact us](https://infermedica.com/contact)***

 ## Dependecies